Azam Tariq (religious leader): Assassination

-The assassination was part of a growing wave of violent incidents in Pakistan between the sectarian Sunni and the Shiah Muslims.
+The assassination was part of a growing wave of violent incidents in Pakistan between the sectarian Sunni Deobandi Muslims and the Shiah Retaliations.
 Violence peaked in July 2003 with the Quetta mosque attack and the massacre of more than 50 people.

-On 11 May 2017, the Federal Investigation Agency (FIA) arrested a proclaimed offender after 13 years who murdered him.
+On 11 May 2017, 13 years after Tariq's assassination, the Federal Investigation Agency (FIA) arrested a suspect in his murder.